Image Colorization: A Survey and Dataset: Single-Image Deep Colorization

 \subsection{Text-based Colorization}

-In these types of networks, the images are colorized based on the input, which is usually text.
+These types of networks colorize the images based on an additional input, usually text.
+Users can specify distinct color schemes, thematic components, and in-depth color preferences.
+However, instructions written in complex terminologies may hinder the network performance, leading to inconsistent outcomes.
+Hence, the model may require more precise descriptions; otherwise, the output reliability may decrease.
 We classify the following models as text-based colorization networks.
 Figure~\ref{fig:TextBasedColorization} presents the network architectures for this category.